emqx/eip/active/0044-backup-encryption.md

 The producing cluster stores no key.

+* **Create through the REST API.** The operator supplies the key in an `x-encryption-key` request header.
+The value is either the plaintext key or a `file://` reference.
+A header is the idiomatic channel for a per-request secret, the same as `Authorization`, and it avoids a request-body field.
+Body redaction in the audit log is key-name based, so a body field would either leak or force a common name such as `key` into the global sensitive-key list, which over-redacts elsewhere.
+The `x-encryption-key` name must be added to the sensitive-header redaction list so the audit log and traces mask it; otherwise it is recorded in cleartext, the same gap tracked for other provider headers.
+The header is protected in transit only when the API listener uses TLS.
-* **Create.** The operator supplies the key in the create-backup request or CLI invocation.
-EMQX uses it to encrypt and then discards it.
-The key is supplied only as a `file://` reference, never inline.
-An inline CLI argument is visible through the process table and shell history, and an inline request body is recorded by the audit log. `file://` keeps the key out of both.
+* **Create through the CLI.** The operator supplies the key as a `file://` reference, or through stdin or a prompt.
+An inline CLI argument is not accepted, because the process table and shell history expose it.
+* EMQX uses the supplied key to encrypt and then discards it.
 * **Import through the REST API.** The key must be provisioned in advance through a `ctl` command on the importing node.
 The import request does not carry the key.
 If the request carried the key, a caller who can reach the import endpoint